Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 District 7 is home to some of the highest levels of poverty, crime and blight in the city.
 Many blocks are riddled with vacant lots and abandoned houses and, on some, there’s not a single occupied home left standing.
 Median income in the district was $15,000 as of the 2010 Census — not much higher than the federal poverty line — and the average home in its three main zip codes sold for a little over $20,000 last year.
 On Joy Road, there’s a combination McDonald’s restaurant and gas station that’s seen so many carjackings and killings residents have dubbed it “Murda Mac.”

-Residents expressed disappointment with a number of actions taken by Leland during his first term, including a vote to give the Pistons more than $34 million in incentives to move downtown and another to authorize millions in spending for continued water shutoffs.
+Residents expressed disappointment with a number of actions taken by Leland during his first term, including a vote to approve $34 million in incentives to lure the Pistons downtown and another to authorize millions in spending for continued water shutoffs.
 Almost every community leader Deadline Detroit spoke with brought up his role in torpedoing a community benefits ordinance that would have required developers receiving massive tax breaks from the city to provide things like jobs and affordable housing to residents.
 Leland held up the proposal as chair of the Planning & Economic Development Committee, forcing it to a ballot vote in 2016, where it was defeated after development interests backed a watered-down alternative.
-Leland counts among his largest campaign contributors the unions providing labor for the downtown construction boom.
+Unions providing labor for the downtown construction boom are some Leland's largest contributors.

 “He doesn’t stand for anything,” said Lemmons.
 “You would expect a white city council member to be like a Maryann Mahaffey — an advocate for the poor and for the disenfranchised.
 Gabe is none of that.
 Gabe is for Gabe.”